kspicer80/kspicer80.github.io/content/posts/2022-05-25-real-world-beautiful-soup-html-table-parsing.md

 print(df.to_markdown())
 ```

 And we have something super-easy to get into that fantastic ```.md``` extension.
-A fun little test case here!
-More to come, I'm sure, as always!
+A fun little test case here.
+More to come, I'm sure, as always.